-While the Eastern Neighborhoods PEIR determined that at a program-level the Eastern Neighborhoods Rezoning and Area Plans would not result in significant regional air quality impacts, the PEIR states that "Individual development projects undertaken in the future pursuant to the new zoning and area plans would be subject to a significance determination based on the BAAQMD's quantitative thresholds for individual projects."
-The BAAQMD's CEQA Air Quality Guidelines (Air Quality Guidelines) provide screening criteria31 for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
+While the Eastern Neighborhoods PEIR determined that, at a program level, the Eastern Neighborhoods rezoning and area plans would not result in significant regional air quality impacts, the PEIR states that "Individual development projects undertaken in the future pursuant to the new zoning and area plans would be subject to a significance determination based on the BAAQMD's quantitative thresholds for individual projects."
+The BAAQMD's CEQA Air Quality Guidelines (Air Quality Guidelines) provide screening criteria for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
 Pursuant to the Air Quality Guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
 Criteria air pollutant emissions during construction and operation of the proposed project would meet the Air Quality Guidelines screening criteria.
-The proposed project, with 102 SRO units, is below both the construction screening criterion and the operational screening criterion for the "apartment, mid-rise" land use type.
-Therefore, the proposed project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.
+The proposed project, with nine dwelling units, is below both the construction screening criterion and the operational screening criterion for the "condominium/townhouse